 Texas Connected Freight Corridors

-Federal and state programs to advance communications technology between vehicles and highway infrastructure have been ongoing for more than fifteen years, and TxDOT is currently developing several applications to implement this advanced safety and congestion management technology.
+Federal and state programs to advance communications technology between vehicles and highway infrastructure have been ongoing for more than 15 years.
+TxDOT is currently developing several applications to implement this advanced safety, and congestion management technology.

 Connected vehicle technologies enable cars, buses, trucks, trains, roads and other infrastructure, and smartphones and other devices, to communicate or “talk” to one another.

-Vehicles on the highway, for example, use short-range radio signals to communicate with each other, so that every vehicle on the road is aware of where other nearby vehicles are.
-Drivers receive notifications of hazards on the roadway, such as animals, pedestrians, wrong-way drivers, low bridge heights and slowed or stopped traffic due to recurring or non-recurring congestion caused by work zones, special events, weather events and crashes and other incidents.
+For instance, vehicles on the highway use short-range radio signals to communicate with each other so that every vehicle on the road is aware of where other nearby vehicles are.
+Drivers receive notifications of hazards on the roadway, such as animals, pedestrians, wrong-way drivers, low bridge heights, and slowed or stopped traffic due to recurring or non-recurring congestion caused by work zones, special events, weather events, and crashes and other incidents.